hgonring/NetScaler-ADC-and-MAS-Integration-with-Cisco-APIC/README.md

   * All configuration will be lost after a reboot of the APIC simulator
   * No traffic will pass between devices connected to the simulated fabric
   * Screen refresh may take slightly longer than expected
-  * In [Scenario 1](./Scenario1), traceroute will only show from the Spines, not from each Leaf
+  * In [Scenario 1](./Scenario1), traceroute will only show from the Spines, not from each Leaf.

 ## Requirements ##